 On top of that, you’ll also be able to use most of these mats for any other kind of exercise.
 They’re particularly useful for high-impact cardio workouts that require you to do a lot of jumping.
 With that being said, let’s take a look at the best treadmill mats currently on the market.

-Reviews of the Best Treadmill Mats for Reducing Noise
+8 Best Treadmill Mats for Noise Reduction (2021)

 There are several types of products you could use to separate your treadmill from the floor.
 I tried to find the best roll-up mats, interlocking puzzle mats, and smaller pads.
 I’ll explain why you might want to use each of those products both in the reviews and in the section after.